-Mercator check samples all returned elevated gold values but show only moderate to poor correlation with the original values recorded for the sampled intervals.
-A correlation coefficient for gold of 0.36 applies to the 11 sample population.
-Gold values below approximately 2 g/t show the closest correlation between datasets with variance increasing with gold grade.
+The core study program included collection and analysis of 11 quarter core samples from representative sample intervals identified by Mercator staff during earlier desktop reviews.
+Samples were delivery by commercial courier to ALS Geochemistry in Sudbury, ON for determination of specific gravity, crushing and pulverization and gold analysis.
+Check samples all returned elevated gold values but show only moderate to poor correlation with the original values recorded for the sampled intervals.
+Gold values below approximately 2 g/t gold show the best correlation between datasets with variance increasing with gold grade.
 Several factors may be contributing to this trend, the most obvious being sample heterogeneity at the quarter core sample scale and presence of relatively coarse gold particles in higher grade sample pulps that create a nugget effect.
 A more extensive re-sample program using screen metallics gold analysis may provide better assessment of these contributing factors.
 Acceptable results were returned for the Mercator blank sample and certified reference material samples submitted with the quarter core samples.